-Frequency/market practice: Cash free/debt free with a normal level of working capital (purchase price based on EBITDA multiple (or other multiplier)) is fairly common.
+Frequency/market practice: cash free/debt free with a normal level of working capital (purchase price based on EBITDA multiple (or other multiplier)) is fairly common, as well as locked box structures.
 NAV is rarely seen, though this type of adjustment may be particularly relevant in certain cases (e.g., in businesses where there is regular movement in the fixed assets).
+In view of the recent COVID-19 crisis and eventual changes/challenges in valuation criteria as a consequence of such crisis, it is possible that the traditional approach to the purchase price determination and adjustment and related provisions is adapted to new valuation or investment structures.